 7. Once you have the first corner done work around the vinyl until all the fabric is secure on the back.

 8. Then using duct tape – yes – duct tape all around the edges.
 It is a cheap and strong tape that will make sure your fabric is not going to come off.

 Before you use your pretty new rug – apply a few more coats of poly to make sure you have a wipe-able surface.
 I did 5 coats.
 Each coat takes time to dry(the first coat the longest), but it will be worth the wait as the fabric will be able to be cleaned off when it gets dirty.

-Here it is in my foyer-
+Here is the fabric rug in my foyer:

 Or maybe I will use it in my bathroom-

 That’s what makes small area rugs like this so much fun – you can move them all around the house wherever you need a pop of color.

 To see how I created a “rug” in my mudroom check out my post: Painting a Rug.